maansiisp/DA-Bike_rental_service_using_excel/README.md

 ABOUT THE DATA_SET :
 -The data_set includes Some user information like :
-  User_name , Pick - up station and drop Station, drop location , Duration in months ---
+  User_name , Pick - up station and drop Station_name , drop location , Duration in months ---

 How can this data be helpful to rental services? with the help of the data following questions can be answered using excel :